NUTRITION STATUS OF THYROID CANCER PATIENTS UNDERGOING RADIOACTIVE IODINE ABLATION THERAPY

 Aims: This study aims to determine the characteristics of patients indicated for I-131 treatment following complete thyroidectomy.
 The findings will assist Vietnamese nutritionists in developing appropriate guidelines and intervention methods.

-Methods: This cross-sectional study was conducted at Hanoi Oncology hospital from April 2021 to December 2022.
+Methods: This cross-sectional study was conducted at Hanoi Oncology Hospital from April 2021 to December 2022.
 Body weight, height, arm and calf circumference were measured.
 Body mass index (BMI) was calculated, and Patient Generated Subjective Global Assessment (PG-SGA) was assessed.
 The 24-hour dietary recall was assessed in comparison to patient’s energy and protein daily requirements.

 Từ khóa